Maryam-Sayadi/bioinformatics-workbook/experimentalDesign/eD_introduction.md

 **Fishing Expedition:**  ```
 Common feedback given by grant review panelists that feel a researcher is sequencing samples without a clear direction or hypothesis.```

-There are four main aspects that should be considered to answer your biological question during experimental design: biological system, sequencing technology and cost.
+There are three main aspects that should be considered to answer your biological question during experimental design: biological system, sequencing technology and cost.

 ---